Some people distrust God because they believe he condones sexism and authorizes the subjugation of women.

 The implication was that he sinned because God had forced him to share his habitat with someone who was morally inferior.

-Adam’s comment was the first expression of sexism in world history.
+Adam’s comment was the first recorded instance of sexism in world history.

 Theological Distortions

 These misguided men are misinterpreting Scripture.
-God would not create women equal to men and then inspire Jesus and the Bible authors to sanction their subjugation.
+God would not create women equal to men and then inspire Jesus and the Bible’s authors to sanction their subjugation.

-Here are some of the theological distortions men use to rationalize their misogyny.
+Here are some of the theological distortions men use to justify their misogyny.

 God created Adam before Eve, so men outrank women in his hierarchy.

 Creation order does not determine rank.
-God created sea creatures before he formed Adam.
+God created sea creatures before forming Adam.
 Fish do not have power and dominion over men.

-God created Eve to be a helper for Adam, so she was subordinate to him.
+God created Eve to be Adam’s helper, so she was subordinate to him.

-The original Hebrew term in Genesis 2, which is translated as “helper,” means “suitable for the task,” not “subordinate.”
+The original Hebrew term in Genesis 2, translated as “helper,” means “suitable for the task,” not “subordinate.”

 The same word is used elsewhere in the Old Testament to describe God’s role in the lives of reborn believers.